OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 	* Measure, model, and draft up the existing conditions relative to the scope of work.
 	* This proposal does not include a site survey--which we will need for this project.
 We assume a survey of the existing site (CAD format) will by supplied by a 3rd party surveyor.
 		* Ideally, the survey would include:
-			* building in relation to property lines
+			* property lines with metes and bounds
 			* easements
 			* utility locations
 			* topographical elevations (especially important considering how hilly the site is)